Terminology #

 1. Core Concepts #

-- Concept Explanation: Swift supports standard arithmetic operations (
+- Explanation: Swift supports standard arithmetic operations (

 +,-,*,/).
-Unlike C/C++, Swift does not allow value overflow by default.
-If a calculation result exceeds the type’s range, the program will report an error (Crash) rather than silently truncating. - Key Syntax:
+Unlike C/C++, Swift allows no value overflow by default.
+If a calculation result exceeds the type’s range, the program will report an error (Crash) instead of silently truncating. - Key Syntax:

-Unlike the arithmetic operators in C and Objective-C, the Swift arithmetic operators don’t allow values to overflow by default.
-You can opt in to value overflow behavior by using Swift’s overflow operators (such as
+Unlike arithmetic operators in C and Objective-C, Swift arithmetic operators do not allow values to overflow by default.
+You can opt in to overflow behavior by using Swift’s overflow operators (such as

 &+).

-Demonstrates basic integer and floating-point arithmetic, as well as using + for string concatenation.
+Demonstrates basic operations for integers and floating-point numbers, as well as using + for string concatenation.

 Concept Mapping: Corresponds to C# arithmetic operators.